Survey team at Urenui River Bridge 176

 Riaki's Net

-14 eels from upstream net
+14 tuna from upstream net

 Mangahia - Kahu's photo